Forgotten Dynasty: Page Nine

 Xosha went, racing through the gullies, the big male hot on her heels.
 The path wove for what seemed like forever, but could not have truly been that long, until it opened out into a wide clearing, bounded on all sides with steep rocks.
 Only two openings existed: the one Xosha had entered by, and the one the Matriarch must have used.
 But the clearing was empty except of boulders.
 “Did she hear us and flee?” she asked the male.
 He did not look round at her, but shook his head once in negation.
 “Then she hides.”
 Again a head shake.

 “She is not one who hides.”
 The male’s voice was deep, rough and rich.
 “She is here.
 Right there.”
 Xosha followed his nod, and saw only a particularly odd-shaped boulder.
 A boulder that raised its head and turned eyes the color of burning lava on her.
 As she gaped, it rose up on legs, its head going up.
 And up.
 And then it opened its mouth and roared – not a hyena sound at all, not laughter, but the primal scream of a very large and very angry predator – and the sound shook Xosha to her core.
 She felt the sound in her very bones.
 She cursed, very softly.
-No wonder the hyena pack would not flee while this was behind them.
-Death in battle was preferable to facing this… thing.
+No wonder the hyena clan would not flee while this was behind them.
+Death in battle was preferable to facing this… thing

 And then the male beside her made his move, and the world went red with blood."